Curriculumart 2

 Fine Art and Sculpture

-mixed media, sculpture, modelling and printing.
-Further development of these skills and techniques using materials and equipment including ICT, Photoshop and photography takes place at GCSE and A level.
+All students explore and experiment with media and processes including drawing, painting, collage work, mixed media, sculpture, modelling and printing.
+Further development of these skills and techniques using materials and equipment including ICT, Photoshop and photography takes place at GCSE and A Level.

-Discussion and emphasis on research into the historical aspects of the various areas of practice, critical self appraisal of work at various stages, and the use of visual language and key words inherent in all tasks is an important aspect of our course.
+Discussion and emphasis on research into the historical aspects of the various areas of practice, critical self-appraisal of work at various stages, and the use of visual language and key words inherent in all tasks is an important aspect of our course.